Violets & Pansies

 Sweet Violet Viola odorata

 Common; native in woodland and also much introduced in gardens, parks and churchyards.
 Flowers late February to May, usually the first violet in flower in spring.
 Plants have stolons and form extensive mats; flowers may be dark or light violet, wine red or white, with a dark spur and blunt-tipped sepals.
 Leaves more broadly rounded than those of other violets, hairy below and on petioles, with hairs flat to the surface.
+In the most natural of settings, plants tend to be the variety odorata, which has deep purple flowers.

 Sweet Violet Sweet Violet Sweet Violet Sweet Violet